MightyBullMoose/LackeyCCG-INWO/high/Read_Me.txt

 Assassins was sold in Booster Boxes of 60 Booster Packs, with a Box retailing for $84.00 and each booster retailing for $1.40.
-Each booster contains 1 Rare (1/10 of Rares replaced with Ultra-Rares), 2 Uncommons (with the Society of Assassins Illuminati beint 33% more common than other Uncommons), and 5 Commons.
+Each booster contains 1 Rare (1/10 of Rares replaced with Ultra-Rares), 2 Uncommons (with the Society of Assassins Illuminati being 33% more common than other Uncommons), and 5 Commons.

 "Assassins One With Everything" is a virtual box set; that is, it didn't actually exist, but I included it here as a virtual "pack" to go along with the OWE and SubGenius box sets.
 It contains 3 copies of the Society of Assassins Illuminati and 1 copy of every other card including the 2 promo cards, for a total of 127 cards.
-A comperable cost to the SubGenius expansion is $21.95.
+A comparable cost to the SubGenius expansion is $21.95.

 "SubGenius" was a box set of 100 cards which retailed for $16.95.
 While a few of the card themes fit in with the first two expansions, most of the cards are